 Jason Stone understands that even when you follow the rules, your life or the life of a loved one can be dramatically changed by the actions of another person.
 An accident places a financial burden on victims that can slow or inhibit the healing process.
 The attorneys at Jason Stone understand the financial strain accident victims feel and do their part not to add to it.
-Jason Stone offers a free, no risk, case evaluation to accident victims, in addition, the Stone Cold Guarantee ensures that you don’t pay unless you receive a settlement.
-Call (800)577-5188 to schedule your free consultation with our Massachusetts electric scooter accident lawyers.
+Jason Stone offers a free, no risk, case evaluation to electric scooter accident victims, in addition, the Stone Cold Guarantee ensures that you don’t pay unless you receive a settlement.
+Call (800)577-5188 to schedule your free consultation with our Boston electric scooter accident lawyer.

 Are There Restrictions On The Time of Day I Can Ride?

 Yes.
-Massachusetts law prohibits electric scooters from operating at any time after sunset or before sunrise.
+Massachusetts law prohibits motorized scooters from operating at any time after sunset or before sunrise.
 The risk of injury to the rider and others greatly increases when visibility is limited and is therefore prohibited.
 Violation of this regulation is punishable by a fine that increases for each separate and repeated offense.